 BLOW THE WHISTLE / WHISTLE BLOWER

-If you report an illegal or harmful activity to the authorities, and give information about those responsible then you are blowing the whistle, and would be referred to as a whistle blower.
+If you report an illegal or harmful activity to the authorities and give information about those responsible, then you are blowing the whistle and would be referred to as a whistle blower.

-He refused to make a statement for the police.
+John refused to make a statement for the police.
 He was afraid of losing his job if he blew the whistle on his boss.

 CALL THE TUNE

 This is used to describe the person who makes the important decisions about something.